akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 consumed.

 This recipe uses a `GraphStage` to implement the desired feature.
-In the only handler we override, `onPush()` we just update a counter and see if it gets larger than `maximumBytes`.
+In the only handler we override, `onPush()` we update a counter and see if it gets larger than `maximumBytes`.
 If a violation happens we signal failure, otherwise we forward the chunk we have received.

 Scala